caseywschmid/cws-helpers/src/cws_helpers/logger/README.md

 - **Custom log levels** (FINE, STEP, SUCCESS) in addition to standard Python log levels
 - **Colored console output** with level-specific formatting
+- **Contextual logging** that automatically shows file, class, and function information
 - **Detailed file logging** with rotation
-- **Environment variable configuration** for log levels and output detail
+- **Environment variable configuration** for log levels and context display options
 - **Simple API** to quickly set up logging in any module

 ## Installation